 - For the Soup:

-- 3 quarts beef broth (or chicken broth; can be homemade or from a box/can/jar)
+- 3 quarts beef broth (or homemade or store-bought chicken broth)

 - 4 celery ribs (including leaves, chopped)

 - 3 medium-sized white onions (cut into quarters)

 - 4 large carrots (peeled and chopped or sliced)

 - 2 cups greens (mustard, chard, spinach, or similar; chopped)

 Note: while there are multiple steps to this recipe, this meatball dish is broken down into workable categories to help you better plan for cooking.

 In a medium bowl, mix together the ground meat, rice, salt, 1 teaspoon cumin, and half of the crushed garlic.

 Using 1 1/2 tablespoons of the mixture at a time, form meatballs by rolling it between your hands until it forms a ball.
 Do this with all of the meat until you have used all the beef mixture.

 Cover with plastic wrap and reserve on the side.